DevaWinner/schooltracker/README.md

 ### 👤 Aniekan Winner Anietie
 **GitHub:** [@devawinner](https://github.com/DevaWinner)
 **LinkedIn:** [Aniekan Winner](https://www.linkedin.com/in/winnera)
+#### 💬 Favorite Quote
+> ❝ The only limit to our realization of tomorrow is our doubts of today. ❞
+> — Franklin D. Roosevelt

 ---

 ### 👤 Jose Emilio Zamarron Sanchez
 **GitHub:** [@JohnSmith](https://github.com/JohnSmith)
 **LinkedIn:** [John-Smith](https://www.linkedin.com/in/john-smith/)
+#### 💬 Favorite Quote
+> ❝ Your Favorite Quote Here ❞
+> — Author

 ---

 ### 👤 Godspower Onyebuchi Okonkwo
 **GitHub:** [@JohnSmith](https://github.com/JohnSmith)
 **LinkedIn:** [John-Smith](https://www.linkedin.com/in/john-smith/)
+#### 💬 Favorite Quote
+> ❝ Your Favorite Quote Here ❞
+> — Author

 ---

 ### 👤 Joseph A Wallace
 **GitHub:** [@JohnSmith](https://github.com/JohnSmith)
 **LinkedIn:** [John-Smith](https://www.linkedin.com/in/john-smith/)
+#### 💬 Favorite Quote
+> ❝ Your Favorite Quote Here ❞
+> — Author

-> **💡 Note:** If you’d like to contribute to the project or have any questions, please refer to our [CONTRIBUTING.md](CONTRIBUTING.md) or open an issue on GitHub.
+**💡 Note:** If you’d like to contribute to the project or have any questions, please refer to our [CONTRIBUTING.md](CONTRIBUTING.md) or open an issue on GitHub.
 We’re always open to new ideas and collaboration opportunities!

 ---